JishnuS420/CSP-tri1/_posts/2023-04-05-AP_computers_networks.md

 - What is naturally Distributed in Frontend/Backend archeticture?

+The backend is naturally distributed as it typically consists of multiple servers that can handle different tasks and by distributing them, they can take in a lot more requests at a single time.
+Frontend on the other hand is usually executed from a single device as its only interacting with the user.

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)

+This command is used to configure the Gunicorn web server.
+The –workers option specifies the number of worker processes that Gunicorn should spawn to handle incoming requests.
+In this case, the value is set to 1, which means that Gunicorn will use a single worker process to handle all requests meaning that it wouldn't be able to handle parallel computing since there is only one worker to process everything

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.
 - Review this [article](https://www.anyscale.com/blog/writing-your-first-distributed-python-application-with-ray)...
 Can you get parallel code on images to work more effectively?
 I have not tried Ray.

+Ray is a tool that helps you write Python programs that run faster by running them on multiple processors, GPUs, or machines at the same time

 - Code example from ChatGPT using squares.
 This might be more interesting if nums we generated to be a lot bigger.